zone-eu/zone-mta/README.md

 ##### zonemta_delivery_status

 `zonemta_delivery_status` exposes counters for delivery statuses.
-There are 3 different `result` label values
+There are 3 different `result` label values.
+The zone name is exposed in the `zone` label.

 -   `result="delivered"` – count of deliveries accepted by remote MX
 -   `result="rejected"` – count of deliveries that hard bounced